 Unthinkable: The Shocking Scandal of Britain’s Trafficked Children was published in 2013 (Simon and Schuster) and did much to expose the nationwide scandal of the organised sexual exploitation of children.
 Also in 2013 Criminal London: A Sightseer’s Guide To The Capital of Crime (Aurum Publishing) was shortlisted for the British Travel Press Awards Guidebook of the Year.

 Two of his books were nominated for The People’s Book Prize 2017 (which is decided by public vote) and A Life in Death, written with DCI Richard Venables (QPM), won the non-fiction category.
+His most recent book, Corrupt Bodies (Icon, Sept 2019), written with former mortuary superintendent Peter Everett, has been short-listed for the 2020 Crime Writers’ Association award for non-fiction.

 I discovered Andrew by going through the author’s bible, the Writers' and Artists' Yearbook, and was drawn to the fact that he represented several other journalists.
 Andrew was the most positive of the four agents I approached and the quickest off the mark.
 By the time the other agents had got in touch I had already decided that Andrew was the one; he immediately made me feel that my book was as good as published.
 Five books down the road, I can’t thank him enough for his unstinting support and patience, as well as his wise and speedy counsel.